hypnopump/MiniFold/README.md

 ## Proposed Architecture

 The methods implemented are inspired by the DeepMind original post.
 Two different residual neural networks (ResNets) are used to predict **angles** between adjacent aminoacids (AAs) and **distance** between every pair of AAs of a protein.
+For distance prediction a 2D Resnet was used while for angles prediction a 1D Resnet was used.

 <div style="text-align:center">
 	<img src="https://storage.googleapis.com/deepmind-live-cms/images/Origami-CASP-181127-r01_fig4-method.width-400.png" width="500" height="300">